tetianadivnych/backend-puzzles-game/README.md

 This is the Java backend part of a project which generates puzzles and enables users to assemble them manually.
 The application can also check if the assembled puzzles match an original picture.

-When this server is up, launch [the frontend part](https://github.com/tetianadivnych/frontend-puzzles-game/tree/main).
+When this server is up, launch [the frontend](https://github.com/tetianadivnych/frontend-puzzles-game/tree/main).

 ## Prerequisites
 Java JDK version 11 should be installed in the system.